RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 The additional files will need to be copied to `/BOOT` on the SD card.
 While it might make sense to reach the `BOOT` partition as `/dev/disk1`, you will actually reach it via `/Volumes/BOOT`.

-Before we copy over the files, let's see what's on the `Boot` partition on the SD card.
+Before we copy over the files, let's see what's on the `BOOT` partition on the SD card.

 ```bash
 ~$ cd /Volumes/BOOT/